art-in/cookbook/rust+yew/client/gotchas.md

 ---

+`yew-router` is historiocentric like js-routers (eg. `react-router`)

+browser history should be treated like part of the app state and managed the same way with actions dispatching, and not like separate thing with it's own API

+address bar should be treated like another DOM input

+in order to achieve that good router should provide tool for synchronizing app state and history state. while react/yew is state-DOM synchronizer, router should be a state-history synchronizer

+currently achieved state-history syncronization with handmade hook which subscribes to state and history changes, and two mappers - state-to-history and history-to-state

+---

 `rust`'s default deep comparison of smart pointers leads to unnecessary property comparison work

 to avoid cloning heavy objects on passing to component properties we wrap them in `Rc` and cheaply